utilizable/snippets/notes/btrfs.md

   - The best option is to have separate boot partition, in a case of error's you can use Antynea/grub-btrfs utility to boot into previous snapshot and preform rollback,
   - `btrbk` give's you posibility to sync. snapshots with remotes,
   - You can boot your snapshot as [systemd-nspawn](https://wiki.archlinux.org/title/Systemd-nspawn#Use_Btrfs_subvolume_as_container_root) container,

+  - How to restore,
+    - Boot to previous snapshot

+    - ```sh
+      cat /etc/fstab                                                # search for partition which is mounted as / mount /dev/sda3 /mnt                                          # mount this partition into /mnt mv /mnt/@rootfs /mnt/@rootfs.broken                           # move broken subvolume into *.broken btrfs send /snapshots/SNAPSHOT | btrfs receive /mnt/@rootfs   # send our backup snapshot into @rootfs btrfs property set -ts /mnt/@rootfs ro false                  # make sure that rootfs subvolume is in Read Write mode
+      ```